We effectively resolve marital issues, so that you may engage the future with confidence.

 We are available for consultation at convenient hours.
 You will find us to be highly professional, accessible, knowledgeable and caring about our clients and the best interests of their children.

 In 2015, the New York Legislature enacted new guidelines to calculate temporary and post-divorce maintenance.
-If you are a candidate for maintenance (spousal support), these new rules may strongly impact your financial future.
-Temporary and post-divorce maintenance...read more
+If you are a candidate for maintenance (spousal support), the guidelines may strongly impact your financial future.
+Temporary and post-divorce maintenance...